 The official currency in Cambodia is Riel but it is usually only used for small change.
 So, if you make a purchase for say 9.50USD and give the vendor 10USD you will probably get 2,000 Riel back in change.
 1USD = 4,000Riel.

 Cambodia has a mix of markets, shopping centres and convenience stores.
 You can usually pay in USD or Riel but will often receive change in Riel.
 In the connivence stores in Siem Reap you'll find most known brands.

 You must have valid travel insurance to travel with Stray Asia.

 Before travelling to Cambodia you should visit a travel doctor for quality medical advice (we want you to be healthy and enjoy your trip with us).
 There are many diseases present in tropical climates that are transmitted by mosquitoes.
 It is possible to get dengue fever and malaria (remote countryside) from mosquitoes so we recommend you carry some strong (>30%) insect repellent.

-It's easy to see why Cambodia is the top of many traveller's bucket lists.
-Here's 5 great reasons to add it to yours!
+- It's easy to see why Cambodia is the top of many traveller's bucket lists.
+Here are 5 great reasons to visit Cambodia and add it to yours!